-1.2 Generating a Listing File
+Generating a Listing File

 You can generate several types of files when you compile your program.
 To generate a PCA listing file, use the list option.
-This option produces file.l, which contains the annotated pca listing of the parts of the program that can (and cannot) run in parallel on multiprocessors.
+This option produces file.1, which contains the annotated pca listing of the parts of the program that can (and cannot) run in parallel on multiprocessors.
 Chapter 2, "How to Use IRIS Power C," has an example of a listing file.
-The content of this file varies depending on the value of the -lo command-line option (see Section 3.5.4, "listoptions").
+The content of this file varies depending on the value of the -lo command-line option (see "listoptions" in Chapter 3).
 The default is to produce no listing file.

-1.3 Generating mp Source and Listing Files
+Generating mp Source and Listing Files